Martamm13/SQL-projects/README.md

 # SQL Projects Collection

-TThis collection includes my SQL projects on data analysis and cleaning.
+This collection includes my SQL projects on data analysis and cleaning.

 ## Projects